Nickk-Kim/hello-world/README.md

 # hello-world
-Welcome to Github!
-Let's dive in it!
+Welcome to my Github!

-It's exciting to experience a new world like Github.
-What fantastic world is existing there?
-So much thrill!
+I'm going to git C#, VB codes in my repo.